xarray-contrib/xarray.dev/src/posts/datatree/index.md

     github: keewis
   - name: Stephan Hoyer
     github: shoyer
-summary: "The new xarray.DataTree class allows working with netCDF/Zarr groups, brought to you via collaboration with NASA!"
+summary: "The new xarray.DataTree class allows working with netCDF/Zarr groups, brought to you in collaboration with NASA!"
 ---

 ## TL;DR

 ``xarray.DataTree`` has been released, and the prototype [`xarray-contrib/datatree` repository](https://github.com/xarray-contrib/datatree) archived, after collaboration between the xarray team and [NASA ESDIS](https://www.earthdata.nasa.gov/about/esdis).

-ESDIS OR EOSDIS??

 ## Why trees?

-- Motivate why users wanted a hierarchical structure (e.g. https://github.com/pydata/xarray/issues/4118 and https://github.com/pydata/xarray/issues/1092)
+Xarray users have been [asking](https://github.com/pydata/xarray/issues/4118) for a way to handle multiple netCDF4 groups [since at least 2016](https://github.com/pydata/xarray/issues/1092).
+Such netCDF4/Zarr groups are the on-disk representation of a general problem of handling hierarchies of related but non-alignable array data.
+Real-world datasets often fall into this category, and users want a way to work with such hierarchical data in-memory and a way to interact with it on disk.

 ## What is a DataTree?